onap/archived-cli/docs/user_guide.rst

 Please follow the steps given below for setting profiles:

-1. Open the ONAP CLI interactive console
+1. Open the CLI interactive console

 2. Create the profile, say ‘test:aai’ by running ‘profile test:aai’ There is no limit in number of profiles.
 OCLIP will create a profile if not exist already,